ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/setup-7-Grove.md

 ---
 # User change
-title: "Setup on Grove - Vision AI Module V2"
+title: "Set up the Grove Vision AI Module V2"

-weight: 8 # 1 is first, 2 is second, etc.
+weight: 6 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"